 USB (Windows): when connected via USB, the MFLI acts as a flash drive similar to a USB stick.
 Find the suitable USB driver for your operating system on that flash drive, and install it e.g. by double-clicking MF-Device-Finder64.msi.
 Universal Serial Bus (USB) Connection contains more detailed instructions.
+Under Windows 10, the installation of the driver will create a Start the address bar, where the instrument serial of the format MF-DEV3026 is found on the back panel of your instrument.
+The LabOne User Interface start-up screen will appear.
+Click the Open button on the lower right of the page.
+The default configuration will be loaded and the first measurements can be taken.
+If the user interface does not start up successfully, please refer to Running LabOne on a Separate PC.

-Under Windows 10, the installation of the driver will create a Start Menu entry $^1$ in Start Menu $\rightarrow$ Zurich Instruments $\rightarrow$ MF Device Finder.
+Menu entry in Start Menu → Zurich Instruments → MF Device Finder.
 Click this link to open the MF Device Finder app which lists all available instruments.
 Double-click on the entry for your instrument to open the default web browser with the LabOne User Interface start-up screen.